 After the videos, if you are a Master Pass member, I would start with Day One in the Linear Articles, and work your way through the material; especially the ones that are related to composition.
 One per day would be a great goal!
 I’ve published the articles in a linear order that starts with the “why,” then progresses through the composition and design techniques, inspiration, and examples of masterpieces.

 The Structured Articles are great for when you get comfortable with the material and want to quickly browse to find something of interest.

-Take the book with you on your phone, or if you have the printed version put it in your bag.
-Read it when you have a few extra minutes on the bus, the train, or on your lunch break.
-Both books have relatively short chapters, and can be used as a field guide (or reference) for drastically improving your composition.
-If you didn’t get the book, login to your membership from your phone or computer and read the blog when you can.
+Take the books with you on your phone, or if you have the printed version put it in your bag.
+Read them when you have a few extra minutes on the bus, the train, or on your lunch break.
+Both books have relatively short chapters and can be used as a field guide (or reference) for drastically improving your composition.
+If you didn’t get the book, log in to your membership from your phone or computer and read the blog when you can.

 Fourth – Take Notes

 Get a notebook and take notes…draw little visual thumbnails of the composition techniques as you learn them.
 These will come in handy when you start applying them.
 Use a highlighter in the printed book, or even highlight sections in the eBook.